Symmetric bases for finite element exterior calculus spaces: Preliminaries

 \section{Preliminaries}

 This preliminaries section is split into four subsections.
-In Section~\ref{subsec:feec}, we briefly introduce the finite element spaces $\cP_r\Lambda^k(T^n)$ and $\cP_r^-\Lambda^k(T^n)$ and discuss how the symmetric group $S_{n+1}$ acts on them.
-This section culminates with the duality isomorphism that, along with the geometric decomposition, is the main ingredient of the inductive basis construction.
-In Section~\ref{subsec:invariant}, we give the base cases of the induction, discussing scalar functions as well as the special situation that occurs in dimension three.
-In Section~\ref{subsec:induced}, we give a brief introduction to induced representations, using which we give a simple characterization of when there exists an invariant basis up to sign.
-Finally, in Section~\ref{subsec:Z3}, we apply this theory to the group $\Z/3$, obtaining obstructions to the existence of invariant bases that are strong enough for our results.
+The first three are devoted to representation theory, with the general theory in Subsection~\ref{subsec:reptheory}, the theory of induced representations in Subsection~\ref{subsec:induced}, and relevant examples in Subsection~\ref{subsec:repexamples}, relying on the references \cite{cure62, fuha91}; see also \cite{se77}.
+Meanwhile, in Subsection~\ref{subsec:feec}, we briefly introduce the finite element spaces $\cP_r\Lambda^k(T^n)$ and $\cP_r^-\Lambda^k(T^n)$ and discuss how the symmetric group $S_{n+1}$ acts on them; this subsection culminates with the duality isomorphism that, along with the geometric decomposition, is the main ingredient of the inductive basis construction.